The Wake Forest Historical Museum, at 414 N Main Street, Wake Forest, North Carolina, is free to visit. More opening hours have been added.

 Free

 Tours of the Calvin Jones House explore the interconnected histories of slavery, religion, and education.
 Guided tours are free and open to the public.
 You’re encouraged to register in advance, but visitors may also register at the front desk.
-Tour registration opens up one month in advance.

 Double-Check Before You Head Out!